modularml/mojo/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: "[Feature Request]"
-labels: ["mojo-external", "enhancement"]
+labels: "enhancement"
 assignees: ''

 ---

 <!--
-This repository tracks issues and feature requests related to Mojo Programming Language and the Playground.
+This repository tracks issues and feature requests related to Compiler, Mojo Programming Language and the Playground.
+While there will be tons of Mojo usecases, we will focus on compiler and language fundamentals and cannot scale the issue tracker to track all possible applications of Mojo.
 -->

 ## Request